ToxicOverload/maze/README.md

+# NOTE: THIS PROJECT HAS BEEN MIGRATED TO BITBUCKET
 # Mazes
 This is a repository of maze creation algorithms and maze solvers for a class project.
 It's not the best, but it gets the job done.